whisperglen/heretic2-files/heretic2_binary_patch.md

 I started to modify original Quake2 source for Remix, because I hoped I could port it to Heretic2.
 I had no idea if it was possible.
 It was a long shot, that at least was clear.
 But little by little, ideas popped-up.
 I tried them, debugged, made them work.
 Did I mention this old game crashes when loading a savegame -rough, thats's more things for me to fix.
 Saving grace is that there are sources (Q2, some RE projects on github, and H2 gamecode was open-sourced).<br>
 In the end I'm pretty satisfied with how it went, I was even able to drop stuff from the drawcall, like the lightmaps, change vertex colors, add normals for vertexes.<br>
 Not to mention, that with Detours I'm intercepting LoadMap calls (I could have specific rtx.conf setting for each map, like RTCW), and RenderFrame calls (turn dynamic light data for special effects into RemixLights).<br>
-Hopefully this gives you some ideeas of your own!<br>
+Hopefully this gives you some ideas of your own!<br>

 ## References
 [^1]: Source code: https://github.com/whisperglen/QindieGL/blob/master/idtech3_mixup/h2_refgl.cpp<br>